 "No, no, and no. I like you too, but I just can't!"

 Out of the blue, the porch light goes on, and the girl's sister shows up in her pajamas, hair disheveled.
 In a sleepy voice the sister says: "Dad says to go ahead and give him a kiss.
 Or I can do it.
 Or if need be, he'll come down himself and do it.
 But for crying out loud tell him to take his hand off the intercom button!"2

 Ooops!
-Some time ago after teaching a class, I was sharing personally with a friend and my microphone was still turned on!
+Once, after teaching a class, I was sharing personally with a friend and my microphone was still turned on!
 Very embarrassing!